 The Free Application for Federal Student Aid (FAFSA) is the first step in applying for all financial aid and is available online at www.FAFSA.ed.gov.
 Students need to complete a FAFSA each academic year.
+Beginning October 2016 students can complete their 2017-18 FAFSA using 2015 tax information.
 Completing the FAFSA correctly prevents delays in the financial aid application and notification process; the toll-free help line is 1-800-433-3243.
 The Financial Aid Office will use the results of the FAFSA to determine financial need and offer a financial aid award package.

 Note: The Financial Aid Office retains the right to request any additional documentation deemed necessary to complete the review or verification of an application.

 - Students must have a standard high school diploma or GED.

 - The student must be enrolled at the College as a degree-seeking or certificate-seeking student in an eligible program of study to receive a financial aid award.
 Only courses which apply to the student’s degree at the College may be used to determine enrollment status for federal and state aid programs.

 - Students can receive funding from only one school at a time; however, students may be eligible to have award amounts adjusted if they qualify for dual enrollment.
 See the campus Financial Aid Office for details.

 - Students who transfer to Palm Beach State College from any other school beyond high school must provide official transcripts from all schools attended, including high school.
 The transcripts must be evaluated by the College before financial aid eligibility can be determined.

 - Students in default on a federal loan are ineligible for federal and state financial aid.

 - Financial Aid will only pay for classes toward students’ program objective.
 Degree-seeking or certificate-seeking students should meet with an academic advisor or financial aid to verify if the courses which they register for are eligible for financial aid.